Fabi281/Callsim/README.md

 2. Open another Instance of VS-Code and open the "client" Folder in the "callsim" Folder

-3. Start the Server by running the "PersonenApplication.java"
+3. Start the Server by running the "CallSimApplication.java"

 4. Start the Client by running "client.java"